makerdao/pymaker/README.md

 keepers, but may also be found useful by authors of some other, unrelated utilities aiming to interact with these contracts.

+## Disclaimer

+This set of reference keepers is provided for demonstration purposes only.
+If you, by any chance, want to run them on the production network or provide them with any real money or tokens, you do it on your own responsibility only.

+As stated in the _GNU Affero General Public License_:

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

 ## Installation

 This project uses *Python 3.6.1*.